jovanhuang/Coursera-HTML-CSS-and-Javascript-for-Web-Developers/README.md

 ## Guidelines for Coding Assignment (module 4):
 > **Summary:**
 >In this assignment, you are going to loop over an array of names and print out either a hello or goodbye to that name to the browser >console.
 If the name starts with a letter j or J, you are to print out Goodbye JSomeName.
 If the name starts with any other letter, you >are to print out Hello SomeName.
+>
+## Guidelines for Coding Assignment (module 4):
+> **Summary:**
+>In this assignment, we are going to have a bit of fun with our built restaurant web application.
+The front page of our web app contains 3 clickable tiles: Menu, Specials, and Map.
+If you click on the Specials tile, you will be taken to a single category page where all the menu items that belong to the Specials menu category will be shown.
+Your task in this assignment is to alter this behavior such that when the user clicks on the Specials tile, the web app takes the user to a random single category menu page, listing menu items in the category, be it "Lunch", "Dinner", "Sushi", etc. That way, any random category can become the Specials!
+What fun! (not! :-) )